gbvbahia01/Ecommerce/README.md

 Name | Description
 ------------ | -------------
-**img_ecommerce_folder** | A path folder where all products images will be kept.
-When developer copy default images example at src/main/resources/static/img in this folder.
+**img_ecommerce_folder** | A path folder where all ecommerce images will be kept.
+When developing copy default images example at src/main/resources/static/img in this folder.